eugene-yujinwu/checkbox/providers/base/units/ethernet/wake-on-LAN-automatic-tests.md

         - WAKE_ON_LAN_DELAY
         - WAKE_ON_LAN_RETRY

+## Test scripts
+    1. wol_client.py
+      usage: wol_client.py [-h] --interface INTERFACE --target TARGET [--delay DELAY] [--retry RETRY] [--waketype WAKETYPE] [--powertype POWERTYPE] [--timestamp_file TIMESTAMP_FILE]
+      options:
+        -h, --help            show this help message and exit --interface INTERFACE
+                              The network interface to use.
+        --target TARGET       The target IP address or hostname.
+        --delay DELAY         Delay between attempts (in seconds).
+        --retry RETRY         Number of retry attempts.
+        --waketype WAKETYPE   Type of wake operation.eg 'g' for magic packet --powertype POWERTYPE
+                              Type of s3 or s5.
+        --timestamp_file TIMESTAMP_FILE
+                              The file to store the timestamp of test start.
+    2. wol_check.py
+      usage: wol_check.py [-h] --interface INTERFACE [--powertype POWERTYPE] [--timestamp_file TIMESTAMP_FILE] [--delay DELAY] [--retry RETRY]
+      options:
+        -h, --help            show this help message and exit --interface INTERFACE
+                              The network interface to use.
+        --powertype POWERTYPE
+                              Waked from s3 or s5.
+        --timestamp_file TIMESTAMP_FILE
+                              The file to store the timestamp of test start.
+        --delay DELAY         Delay between attempts (in seconds).
+        --retry RETRY         Number of retry attempts.

+    3. wol_server.py
+      Listen on the specified port to receive and handle the DUT's requests.

 ## Work process of the wake-on-LAN automatic test
     1. The DUT gets its own NIC's MAC and IP, fetches WOL server info from environment variables, sends data to the server, receives a success response, records timestamp, sets rtcwake, and suspends.

     2. The WOL server receives DUT requests, extracts MAC, IP, delay, and retry count.
 After sending a success response, it waits, sends a WOL command, waits, and pings.
 If the ping fails, it retries up to the specified retry times.

     3. After system resume up, the DUT compares the resume time to the stored timestamp.
 If the elapsed time is between delay and 1.5(delay*retry), WOL is assumed; otherwise, an RTC wake-up is inferred.